Elisa Crespo

 Elisa Crespo is an American activist, nonprofit executive, and politician from New York City.
-She is the executive director of the New Pride Agenda.
+She is the former executive director of the New Pride Agenda and current executive director of the Stonewall Community Foundation.
 Crespo ran in the 2021 New York City Council election.

 Early life and education

 Crespo was born in New York City, and raised in several boroughs of the city by her Puerto Rican mother.
 During her childhood, her family relied on public benefits such as food stamps, Section 8, and Medicaid.
 After she met other trans women and understood her own identity, she transitioned when she was 15.
 She began sex work by age 16, and at 19 was diagnosed with HIV.
 In November 2012, she was arrested for sex work.
 She attended college for a year before dropping out, and later married and became convinced by her mother-in-law to return to school.

 After returning to college, she participated in student government, lobbied legislators in Albany, New York on issues related to higher education, and was an organizer against City University of New York tuition increases.
 During college, she was inspired to become politically active by her coursework and politicians including Bernie Sanders and Alexandria Ocasio-Cortez.
 She graduated from the John Jay College of Criminal Justice in 2019 with a Bachelor's degree in political science.